 Paul Kroujiline is the author of the Strategic Model framework and the Strategic Model Innovation process.
-He has developed this system during over 20 years of strategy development and execution across hundreds of multinationals and startups.
+He has developed this system during over 20 years of strategy development and execution across hundreds of companies - from multinationals to startups.

 Both the framework and the process are fully implemented in our strategy tools.
 Here is a brief intro into this system.